 The Gaucho Power Monitor is based on the campus' Energy Information System (EIS), and provides a user-friendly interface for viewing, downloading and analyzing the electricity usage of all major buildings on the campus.

 For access to the full UCSB Energy Information System including natural gas and other energy flows, as well as water usage and weather station information, please contact UCSB Utility & Energy Services at (805) 893-2661, extension 1102.

-Natural Gas use was reduced in 2012/2013 by 15 percent as compared to the prior year, and UCSB's total expenditures on natural gas have dropped for the sixth consecutive year.
+Natural Gas use was reduced in 2014/2015 by 16% as compared to the prior year, and UCSB's total usage of natural gas has dropped for the fourth consecutive year.